alcros33/cpp-project/README.md

 with the addition of ignoring the build directory (`build/`).

 ## IMPORTANT!!!
-Be sure that MinGW installation directory in on PATH (Guide [Info](https://www.computerhope.com/issues/ch000549.htm))
+For windows be sure that MinGW installation directory in on PATH (Guide [Info](https://www.computerhope.com/issues/ch000549.htm))